-Budokan Academy is situated at Willow Pond Reception Centre on 3.5 hectares of landscaped Japanese gardens which includes a large lake.
-It was built during the latter half of 1987 by Sensei Ramon Lawrence and officially opened on 17th January, 1988, initially teaching:
+Budokan Academy was originally is situated at Willow Pond Reception Center in Canning Vale.
+It was built during the latter half of 1987 by Sensei Ramon Lawrence, and officially opened on 17th January, 1988, teaching:

 Jishukan Ryu Jujitsu - a martial art combining Jujitsu, Kempo and Jojitsu.
 Training in Jishukan Ryu Jujitsu ceased in 2004.